MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub.md

 > [!div class="mx-imgBorder"]
 > ![Accept Windows 10 License Agreement](images/hub-setup-license.png)

-7. Enter Device account info using either a UPN address (user@contoso.com) or a down-level domain address (contoso\user).
+7. Enter Device account info using either a UPN address (user@contoso.com) or a down-level domain address (CONTOSO\user).
 Use the format that matches your environment and enter the password.

 | Environment                                              | Required format for device account |
 | -------------------------------------------------------- | ---------------------------------- |